gobabygocarswithjoysticks/car-code/rcdocs/README.md

   * If you want the car to be able to drive without the remote, check "rc inactive until connected".
 If "rc inactive until connected" is checked, the car will be able to drive until the transmitter is first turned on.
 After that, until the car is turned off, it will stop if the transmitter is turned off or goes out of range.
   * If "rc inactive until connected" is not checked, the car will not be able to drive until the transmitter is turned on.
 This means the remote is required for using the car.
 * select the "rc mode" for either taking turns with controlling the car or helping with steering
-  * mode 0 "car": car has control (unless the control switch overrides)
+  * mode 0 "standard": car has control (unless the control switch overrides)
-  * mode 1 "add": the car's input is added to the remote input, so the remote control can be used to help with steering at the same time as the kid is making the car move forwards or backwards.
+  * mode 1 "shared": the car's input is added to the remote input, so the remote control can be used to help with steering at the same time as the kid is making the car move forwards or backwards.
-  * mode 2 "if": the car follows the remote input only if a button or joystick on the car is activated, so direction and speed is fully controlled by the remote but the kid controls whether they move (unless the control switch overrides)
+  * mode 2 "steered": the car follows the remote input only if a button or joystick on the car is activated, so direction and speed is fully controlled by the remote but the kid controls whether they move (unless the control switch overrides)

 ### How to use:
 When the "stop" switch is on, the car will stop driving.